sgzlin5/Khala/README.md

 Khala Connect everything!

-Based on n2n, we add UDP punching process make it is possible to make a UDP hole between NAT3 <-> NAT4 or NAT4 <-> NAT4.
+Based on n2n, we add UDP punching process make it is possible to make a UDP hole between NAT3 <-> NAT4.

 We would not have any plan for further development and support, good luck :)